-If you hear anyone say that Medicare beneficiaries do not pay their fair share, just tell them about the Part B premium, the coinsurance and deductibles for Part A and Part B (which can be mostly covered by Medigap plans, but those have their own separate premiums), and the premiums and out-of-pocket costs that go along with Medicare Part D deductible, the hospital deductible, co-pays and coinsurance, etc. Medicare beneficiaries pay a great deal for the benefits they receive.
+If you hear anyone say that Medicare beneficiaries do not pay their fair share, just tell them about the Part B premium, the coinsurance and deductibles for Part A and Part B (which can be mostly covered by Medigap plans, but those have their own separate premiums), and the premiums and out-of-pocket costs that go along with Medicare Part D. Medicare beneficiaries pay a great deal for the benefits they receive.